diapica/B21-CAP0215-ML/README.md

-# SKINDEC - Machine Learning Model for B21-CAP0215 Capstone Project - B21-CAP0215-ML
+# SkinDec - Machine Learning Model for B21-CAP0215 Capstone Project - B21-CAP0215-ML

 ## About Project
 This project was created to fulfill final capstone project held by Bangkit 2021.
 This project is about a model that used to do a classification for human skin type especially face skin type.
 At the end, this model will be implemented on server to provide a classification result to android users.
-This project was built using [Google Collab](colab.research.google.com).
-We also use [MobileNet_V2 by Tensofrlow](https://tfhub.dev/google/tf2-preview/mobilenet_v2/feature_vector/4) as part of our model.
+This project was built using [Google Colab](colab.research.google.com).
+We also use [MobileNet_V2 by Tensorflow](https://tfhub.dev/google/tf2-preview/mobilenet_v2/classification/4) as part of our model.

 ## Contributor:
 1. Rindang Tavip Supriyanto (M0070660)